Argentina at the FIFA World Cup: 1930 v Uruguay

-The inaugural FIFA World Cup tournament culminated with Argentina facing hosts and current Olympic champions Uruguay.
+The inaugural FIFA World Cup tournament culminated with Argentina facing hosts and reigning Olympic champions Uruguay.
 The match was turned twice: Argentina went into half-time with a 2–1 lead in spite of an early goal for Uruguay, but the hosts ultimately won 4–2.
-Guillermo Stábile, one of Argentina's scorers, became the tournament's top striker with 8 goals total.
+Guillermo Stábile, who recorded Argentina's second goal in the match, finished as the tournament's top scorer with eight goals in total.